slaeryan/slaeryan.github.io/posts/slae-assignment5-blogpost.md

 ### execve syscall
 Finally we execute the execve() syscall with **/bin/sh** to get an interactive shell on the target machine.
 This part is pretty self-explanatory and we have gone through it many times before.

-With this we have officially completed the analysis of three metasploit shellcodes.
+With this we have officially completed the analysis of three shellcodes from the Metasploit framework.

 ## Code links:
 All the materials referred to or used in this project is listed as follows: